crossplane/crossplane/design/design-doc-external-secret-stores.md

 We would like to come up with a design that:

 - Will not break the existing APIs.
-- Will support adding new Secret Stores without any API changes.
+- Will support adding new Secret Stores without any braking API changes.
-- Will support switching to an out-of-tree plugin model without breaking the API for existing in-tree Secret Stores.
+- Will support switching to an **out-of-tree plugin model** without breaking the API for existing in-tree Secret Stores.

 We would like Crossplane to be able to store connection details to external